The General Data Protection Regulation (GDPR) came into effect on 25 May 2018.

 You delete the data you have on this person from your emailing solution and/or your CRM.

-⚠️ ️But there are still some left on the phones, mailboxes, files... of your team, because all these applications are not connected.
+⚠️ ️But there is still some data left on the phones, mailboxes, files... of your team, because all these applications are not connected.

 Your company cannot comply with the GDPR because it cannot guarantee the total deletion of the data it possesses: it requires too much handling and too much time.